 Developer: Capcom Publisher: Capcom Released: 1993 Genre: Platformer

-Comparisons to the Sega version of Aladdin cannot be avoided.
-I’ll spare you the suspense and simply say the SNES version does not look as good.
+Comparisons to the Sega version of Aladdin are unavoidable.
+I will spare you the suspense and simply say the SNES version does not look as good.
 That game was the result of a once in a lifetime collaboration between Disney, Virgin, and Sega that produced one of the best looking 16-bit games of all time.
-That being said Capcom have done an excellent job of capturing some of that magic.
+That being said Capcom have done a phenomenal job of capturing some of that magic.
 The animation is some of their best work on the system, fluid and flows from one movement to the next.
-The land of Agrabah looks fantastic, full of rich background work and a vibrant color palette.
+The land of Agrabah looks fantastic, full of rich artwork and a vibrant color palette.
 Most of the movie’s main events have been recreated and form a complete narrative although the game is short.
 The soundtrack as well features a few original jingles but mostly faithful renditions of the film’s score.
-It’s pretty great overall, all things considered.
+It is pretty great overall, all things considered.

 That is personal preference however.
-In truth it isn’t necessary as platforming is the basis of the majority of the game.
+In truth it is not necessary as platforming is the basis of the majority of the game.
 Every level is a virtual playground with plenty of poles to swing around and floating platforms aplenty.
 The controls are tight, which is important as the game asks a lot of you.
-There’s the straight path to the exit but off the beaten path are plenty of hidden items.
+There is the straight path to the exit but off the beaten path are plenty of hidden items.
 The ten red gems hidden in every level will require the kinds of precision platforming that you can only find in the genre’s best.
-While they are fun to seek out the reward for collecting all of them isn’t worth it.
-It’s about the journey after all.
+While they are fun to seek out the reward for collecting all of them is not worth it.
+It is about the journey after all.

 More content would also have helped with the game’s easy difficulty.
 Early on with three or four hearts you have to be extremely careful.
 But you’ll earn more very fast, allowing for sloppy mistakes.
 The few bosses have easily recognizable patterns that lessen their threat.
 The final battle against Jafar is pretty thrilling because it presents an actual challenge.
 But those genuine moments of difficulty are few and far.
 With its lacking challenge you’ll blow through the game in short order.
 By this point I guess you should expect that of Disney titles.